 .
 This value is

-used only for sanity-checking the lengths of data passed in to the
+sanity-checking the lengths of data passed in to the pkeyutl

-and for creating the structures that make up the signature
+creating the structures that make up the signature (e.g. DigestInfo

-but rather use the data directly as input of signature algorithm.
-Depending on
+directly as input to the signature algorithm.
+Depending on the key type,

-key type, signature type and mode of padding, the maximum acceptable lengths
+signature type, and mode of padding, the maximum acceptable lengths of input

-than the key modulus, in case of ECDSA and DSA the data shouldn't be longer
+case of ECDSA and DSA the data shouldn't be longer than the field size,

-than field size, otherwise it will be silently truncated to field size.
+otherwise it will be silently truncated to the field size.
+In any event the

 In other words, if the value of digest is sha1

-bytes long binary encoding of SHA-1 hash function output.
+bytes long binary encoding of the SHA-1 hash function output.